utdata/icj-class/start_a_project.md

 - Use **Open folder** to then find and choose your new folder.
 - Create a `README.md` file.
   - Using [Markdown](#markdown), add a headline with the project name.
 Add text with your name and the due date of the project.
+  - Save the file.
 - Create a `.gitignore` file.
   - Use [gitignore.io](https://www.gitignore.io/) to create the contents of your gitignore file.
 Use the values "macOS", "Windows" and "VisualStudioCode" and Create.
 Copy the contents into the file you created.
+  - Save the file.
 - Commit your local files.
 In your Terminal do the following:
   - `git init` to initialize git.
   - `git add .` to add all the files to stage.